When To Repot Orchids

 Knowing when your orchid needs repotting is crucial for keeping it healthy and happy.
 One major sign is visible root growth that starts to overflow from the pot.
 This is a clear indicator that your orchid needs more room to grow.
 Sometimes, roots can also push the plant up, making it unstable.
 Keeping an eye out for these signs will help you determine when to re-pot.

-Another reason we’ve already mentioned is the breakdown of the potting media.
+Since orchids are picky about their substrate, signs like compacted bark or roots poking out from the pot are good reasons to repot—check our orchid care tips for a full guide on growing gorgeous, healthy blooms.
 Over time, the materials like bark or sphagnum moss can break down, becoming compacted and less effective at providing the needed airflow and drainage.
 This can lead to water retention that might harm the roots.
-Additionally, if you notice its roots are tangled tightly, your orchid may be root- bound.
+Additionally, if you notice its roots are tangled tightly, your orchid may be root-bound.

 It’s also important to watch out for signs of mold or pests.
 Mold growth or a musty smell can suggest the media is retaining too much moisture.
 Similarly, any signs of pests mean your orchid’s health is compromised.
 Changing the potting material can help eliminate these issues and give your orchid a fresh start.